tongvtdan/apillis-mfg/MEMORY.md

 8. **Performance Optimization**: Filtering is applied at the component level for better performance
 9. **UI Consistency**: All views now have matching header styles and information display
 10. **Enhanced Navigation**: Tabbar stays visually stable while content scrolls, improving user orientation

+- Date: 2025-01-22
+- What we completed / changed:
+1. **Implemented Floating Tabbar**: Created a floating header for the view tabs (Flow, Kanban, Table) that stays always visible
+2. **Fixed Viewport Positioning**: Used fixed positioning with proper centering that doesn't interfere with sidebar layout
+3. **Enhanced Visual Design**: Added backdrop blur, border, rounded corners, and shadow for professional floating appearance
+4. **Proper Z-Index Management**: Set z-30 to float above content but below main header (z-50) and sidebar
+5. **Always Accessible Navigation**: Users can now switch between views from any scroll position in any view
+6. **Solved Kanban Scrolling Issue**: Tabbar remains visible even when horizontally scrolling through Kanban columns
+7. **Centered Positioning**: Used left-1/2 and transform -translate-x-1/2 for perfect centering regardless of viewport width
+8. **Professional Styling**: Semi-transparent background with backdrop blur creates modern floating effect
+9. **Content Spacing**: Added proper margin (mb-20) to prevent content from being hidden behind floating header
+10. **Responsive Design**: Floating header works seamlessly across all screen sizes and orientations

+- Date: 2025-01-22
+- What we completed / changed:
+1. **Enhanced Floating Header**: Added project type filter to the floating header alongside view tabs for complete always-visible navigation
+2. **Unified Control Center**: Both view switching and project filtering are now in one floating header that's always accessible
+3. **Eliminated Duplicate Filters**: Removed individual project type filters from each view header to prevent redundancy
+4. **Improved Header Layout**: Changed from horizontal to vertical layout to accommodate both tabs and filter in the floating header
+5. **Better Visual Hierarchy**: Increased padding and spacing for better readability and professional appearance
+6. **Consistent User Experience**: Users can now access all navigation and filtering controls from any scroll position
+7. **Enhanced Accessibility**: Project type filtering is always visible regardless of horizontal or vertical scrolling
+8. **Cleaner View Headers**: Individual view headers now only show title and project count, reducing clutter
+9. **Optimized Spacing**: Increased bottom margin (mb-24) to accommodate the larger floating header
+10. **Professional Design**: Floating header now serves as a complete control center for the entire Projects page